insure logo

 Does your car’s model year affect insurance rates in Oklahoma?

-In Oklahoma, as in most states, your car’s model year can impact your insurance rate.
-For example, the average annual premium for a 2023 Honda Accord LX is $4,354, compared to $2,455 for the 2024 model.
+In Oklahoma – as in many other states – a car’s model year can impact your insurance rates.
+For instance, the annual premium for a 2023 Honda Accord LX is around $4,354, while insuring the 2024 model costs $2,455.

 • Bodily injury liability per person and per accident